Cantica-Systems/vote-gr/README.md

 2022 data from before the 74-to-59 precinct consolidation.

-**This tool asks for no personal information.** You type an address, your browser checks it against boundary files it already downloaded, and that is the end of it.
-There is nothing to agree to.
+**This tool asks for no personal information.** You type an address, your browser checks it against boundary files it already downloaded, and that's the end of it.

-That matters if you are not registered, are checking for someone else, are considering an address you might move to, or would simply rather not hand over your details to find out where to vote.
+That matters if you are not registered, are checking for someone else, are considering an address you might move to, or would simply rather not hand over unnecessary details just to find out where to vote.

 ## What is here